oprypin/crsfml/gitbook/audio-sounds.md

 ### Too many sounds

 One source of error is when you try to create a huge number of sounds.
-CrSFML internally has a limit; it can vary depending on the OS, but you should never exceed 256.
+SFML internally has a limit; it can vary depending on the OS, but you should never exceed 256.
 This limit is the number of and instances that can exist simultaneously.
 A good way to stay below the limit is to destroy (or recycle) unused sounds when they are no longer needed.
 This only applies if you have to manage a really large amount of sounds and music, of course.

 ### Destroying the music source while it plays